How graduates respond may define their lives

 For all the struggles you encountered, you are also stronger and wiser.
 And as graduates, you are soon to be leaders who will shape this world in ways that those who came before you did not think possible.

 Every graduating class faces some obstacle.
-How you respond - that is up to you.
+How your respond - that is up to you.

 Keith Anderson is director of news for APG of East Central Minnesota.